sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **Radar max aircraft** : Maximum count of nearby aircrafts or POIs to display, as sent from an ESP32 LoRa  module.
 Set to 0 to disable (show nothing).
 The nearby aircrafts will appear as markers A, B, C, etc

-**Radar min range** : In meters, by default 1, radar aicrafts closer than this will not be displayed.
+**Radar min range** : In meters, by default 1, radar aircrafts closer than this will not be displayed.
 This setting exists mostly to unclutter the OSD view during close range pursuits.

 **Radar max range** : In meters, by default 4000, radar aircrafts further away than this will not be displayed.